turingschool/career-development-curriculum-site/module_three/mod3_career_journal_prompts.md

 * Reach out to your contact THIS WEEK.
 If possible, reach out to more than one person OR find a meetup to attend also.
 What happened?
 What did you learn about the company?
 What other next steps should you take for pursuing this company?
 Be sure to update this in Huntr.

 ### Mod 3 Week 4: Interview Prep  <a name="week-4"></a>
-Prepare for Job Shadow: AEIOU
+1. Prepare for Job Shadow: AEIOU
 * Activities: what questions do you have about the activities that a software developer does on a daily basis?
 * Environment: what questions do you have about the overall environment and culture of this workplace?
 * Interactions: what questions do you have about the team at this company?
 What do you hope to see in your interactions during the shadow?
 * Objects: what questions do you have about the code or the product?
 * Users: what questions do you have about how the company interacts with their users?

-After the Job Shadow, reflect on the same questions; what are your takeaways from the shadow?
-Ho
+2. After the Job Shadow, reflect on the same questions; what are your takeaways from the shadow?
 * Activities: what was engaging to the person/people you shadowed?
 * Environment: what did you notice about how they talked about the culture and environment of this company?
 * Interactions: what did you notice about your interactions with this person/people?